HEIG-VD-WEB/html-css-example/README.md

 # A simple HTML & CSS example

 This is a simple example of a showcase website in HTML & CSS.
-This is the result for [this tutorial]()

 ## Live demo